supercharge/docs/create-and-debug-tests.md

 - `after`: runs after all tests in the suite
 - `alwaysAfter`: runs after all tests in the suite, even if a test fails

+The order of the lifecycle hooks above matches the execution plan in AVA.

-Implement the lifecycle hoook as a method in your test class:
+Implement lifecycle hoooks as methods in your test class:

 ```js
 const BaseTest = util('base-test')